**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 • High Expectations: If your ad flops, your CFO might not be happy.

-🍺 Budget Brews: Making an Lasting results Without Draining the Bank
+🍺 Budget Brews: Making an Impact Without Draining the Bank

-On the other end of the range, we have the low-budget marketing geniuses who somehow make hilariously effective ads employing a fraction of the cost.
+On the other end of the spectrum, we have the low-budget marketing geniuses who somehow make hilariously effective ads using a fraction of the cost.
 These businesses understand that sometimes, a smartphone, a good idea, and a little creativity can go a long way.

 💡 The Budget-Friendly Approach: